 1. Implementation of compliance

-Operating procurement activities in appropriate and sincere manner that follows the JT Group Code of Conduct.
+- Operating procurement activities in an appropriate and sincere manner that follows the JT Group Code of Conduct.

 The JT Group operates procurement in a manner to pay due consideration to the environment in accordance with the basic principle of the JT Group Environment Policy.